How to Apply (Parent)

-Once your son or daughter has been awarded financial aid, you may want to borrow funds through a parent loan.
+Once your dependent student has been awarded financial aid, you may want to borrow funds through a parent loan.
 Below are the steps that you will need to take in order to get your parent loan approved and processed.
-If you need additional help to complete the process, watch the video How to Apply for a Parent PLUS Loan.
+If you need additional assistance to complete the process, watch the video How to Apply for a Parent PLUS Loan.

 Applying for a Direct Parent Loan